actionhero/actionhero/docs/core/tasks.md

 When enqueuing a task from your code, it's as simple as

 {% highlight javascript %}
+// api.tasks.enqueue(nameOfTask, args, queue, callback)
 api.tasks.enqueue("sendWelcomeEmail", {to: 'evan@evantahler.com'}, 'default', function(err, toRun){
-  // done!
+  // enqueued!
 });
 {% endhighlight %}

 "sendWelcomeEmail" should be a task defined in the project, and `{to: 'evan@evantahler.com'}` are arguments to that task.
-This task will be processed by workers assigned to the 'default queue'.
+This task will be processed by TaskProcessors assigned to the 'default queue'.

 You can also enqueue tasks to be run at some time in the future:

 {% highlight javascript %}
+// api.tasks.enqueue(timestamp, nameOfTask, args, queue, callback)
 api.tasks.enqueueAt(1234556, "sendWelcomeEmail", {to: 'evan@evantahler.com'}, 'default', function(err, toRun){
-  // done!
+  // enqueued!
 });
 {% endhighlight %}

 or

 {% highlight javascript %}
+// api.tasks.enqueue(delay, nameOfTask, args, queue, callback)
 api.tasks.enqueueIn(10000, "sendWelcomeEmail", {to: 'evan@evantahler.com'}, 'default', function(err, toRun){
-  // done!
+  // enqueued!
 });
 {% endhighlight %}